Master Composter Volunteer Training

 - Wifi is available in the building; details are on the bulletin board to the right of the screen in the classroom.

-- Bring your own refreshments, lunch bag.
+- Bring your own refreshments and a lunch bag if you wish.
 There are restaurants close by.

-- Bring your pen and notebook and a 3-ring binder for hand-outs.
+- Bring a pen and notebook and a 3-ring binder for hand-outs.